dankinsoid/swift-remote-configs/README.md

 ## Getting Started

 ### Adding the dependency
-To depend on the remote configs API package, you need to declare your dependency in your Package.swift:
+To depend on the configs API package, you need to declare your dependency in your Package.swift:
 ```swift
 .package(url: "https://github.com/dankinsoid/swift-remote-configs.git", from: "1.0.0"),
 ```